Mountain Rose Herbs: History

 Mountain Rose Herbs has been recognized multiple times for ethical business practices.
 In 2010, the company was a finalist for the Oregon Ethics in Business Award.
-In 2011, it was honored with the Oregon Organic Coalition of Excellence award.
+In 2011, they were awarded the Oregon Organic Coalition of Excellence award.
 The Oregon Sustainability Board selected Mountain Rose Herbs as the 2012 Grand Champion for the Governor's Sustainability Award, recognizing the company as a leader in socially and environmentally responsible business practices.
 In 2013, Shawn Donnille was a recipient of a 20 under 40 Award, for helping to "foster growth from an ‘out of the garage’ operation into one of Eugene's largest and most dynamic employers."

-As of 2015, Mountain Rose Herbs was working with fifteen certified organic farms throughout the Pacific Northwest.
+In 2015, Mountain Rose Herbs was working with fifteen certified organic farms throughout the Pacific Northwest.

 In January 2017, Mountain Rose Herbs purchased the assets of Eugene herbal products company, Terra Firma Botanicals.
-And Shawn Donnille became an equal partner 50/50 in the business.
+Shawn Donnille became an equal partner in the business.
 Mountain Rose Herbs now employs over 200 people in six separate Eugene facilities.

-Mountain Rose Herbs expanded their facilities again in 2018 with the opening of a new milling facility in West Eugene, giving them full, hands-on control over the milling process for their products for the first time.
+Mountain Rose Herbs expanded their facilities again in 2018 with the opening of a new milling facility in West Eugene.

-In 2020, Mountain Rose Herbs, like so many businesses around the world, was impacted by the COVID-19 pandemic.
-To put the company back on a growth trajectory, Shawn Donnille came out of partial retirement to step in as CEO and restructure the business and leadership team.
-On September 30, 2020, after 30 years of leadership, Julie Bailey retired and passed full ownership of Mountain Rose Herbs to Shawn Donnille.
+In 2020, Mountain Rose Herbs was impacted by the COVID-19 pandemic.
+Shawn Donnille became the CEO and restructured the business and leadership team.
+On September 30, 2020, after 30 years of leadership, Julie Bailey retired, passing full ownership to Shawn Donnille.

-In December 2020, Mountain Rose Herbs purchased the Phoenix Industrial Park in Eugene, marking the fourth time in twenty years that the business has outgrown its facilities.
-This purchase will allow the company to consolidate their six separate facilities into one 12-acre campus and will provide 205,000 square feet of operational space.
-Bringing the separate facilities together into one campus will streamline operations and communications, significantly reducing the business's carbon footprint.
+In December 2020, Mountain Rose Herbs purchased the Phoenix Industrial Park in Eugene.
+This purchase was to consolidate six facilities into one 12-acre campus to reduce the business's carbon footprint.
 “We are continually striving for a carbon-neutral business model,” said Shawn Donnille.

 Products

-Mountain Rose Herbs carries approximately 1,500 botanical items, totaling 6,000 different sizes and finished products.
-These include bulk herbs, spices, culinary salts, sprouting seeds, teas, aromatherapy products, extracts, tinctures, salves, balms, natural bath and skincare products, and books, tools and other essentials for DIY projects.
+Mountain Rose Herbs carries approximately 1,500 botanical items, with 6,000 finished products.
+These include bulk herbs, spices, culinary salts, sprouting seeds, teas, aromatherapy products, extracts, tinctures, salves, balms, natural bath and skincare products, books, and tools.